Bylaws of Mountain Light Unitarian Universalist Church

 - Quorum.
-Four (4) members of the Board of Directors shall constitute a quorum, and there will be no proxies at meetings of the Board of Directors.
+Three (3) members of the Board of Directors shall constitute a quorum, and there will be no proxies at meetings of the Board of Directors.

 - Unexpired Terms of Office.
 Any member of the Board may resign or may be removed from the Board for cause by a unanimous vote of the remaining Board members.
-Unexpired terms of office, other than the President but including Directors, shall be filled by a majority vote of the members elected to serve on the current Board of Directors at a meeting called by the elected President for this purpose.
+Unexpired terms of office, other than the President, shall be filled by a majority vote of the members elected to serve on the current Board of Directors at a meeting called by the elected President for this purpose.
 A majority of the elected members currently remaining on the Board must be present for this meeting.
 Vacancies so filled shall serve until the next Annual Meeting.

 - Teams that have budgeted funds may expend those funds at the direction of the team subject to oversight by the Board of Directors.

 - The Board of Directors has the authority for discretionary spending not to exceed the total for the approved budget by $1500.
 The Board of Directors may authorize emergency spending of up to $5,000 without prior approval of the membership but emergency spending must be reported to the congregation at the earliest opportunity.